lockepatton/sonipy/README.md

 2. a maximum frequency <img src="https://render.githubusercontent.com/render/math?math=f_{max}"> and it's corresponding maximum y value <img src="https://render.githubusercontent.com/render/math?math=y_{max}">
 3. a change in pitch (measured in [cents](https://en.wikipedia.org/wiki/Cent_(music))) over change in y value parameter <img src="https://render.githubusercontent.com/render/math?math=\frac{dc}{dy}">

+All frequency parameters are entered inside the args parameter.

 ### Time Scale Parameters:

+By default, the sound files are 2 seconds.

 1. a total time of the soundfile <img src="https://render.githubusercontent.com/render/math?math=t_{total}">
 2. a change in time (measured in seconds) over change in x value parameter <img src="https://render.githubusercontent.com/render/math?math=\frac{dt}{dx}">

+Time parameters are entered by simply by defining a duration_scale (in seconds per x value).
+Or alternately by passing a duration_args dictionary with some total time, smallest delta time between points or max delta time between points.

 ## Demos
 Several Jupyter notebooks that demonstrate some use cases and examples of sonipy are found